cmarsone/clementmarsone.github.io/_posts/2023-01-20-convex-optimization.md

 A function is closed $\iff$ its epigraph is closed.
 This property is equivalent to lower semi-continuity Extended real value extension => transform a constrained optimization problem into an unconstrained problem

-Only at this subsection, we adopt the following rule:
-0·∞ = ∞·0 = 0·(−∞) = (−∞)·0 = 0.
-μ2 2 +L − μ∥x − y∥2,
-and the result follows after some simplifications.

 *Extended Real-Valued Functions* : A function that can take values −∞ or +∞ is called an extended real-valued function.
 That is f : Rn → [−∞, +∞].
 We can also denote [−∞, +∞] by R ∪ {±∞}.
 The domain of this function is defined by the set dom(f) = {x ∈ Rn | f(x) < +∞}.

 For an arbitrary set S ⊂ Rn, the indicator function of S is defined by the following extended real-valued function:

-A function f : Rn → [−∞, +∞] is called *proper *if it does not attain the value −∞ and dom(f) ̸= ∅.
-This function is called closed if its epigraph is a closed set.
 A function f : Rn → [−∞, +∞] is called lower *semicontinuous *at x ∈ R if f(x) ≤ lim inf f(xn)
 n→∞
 for any sequence {xn}∞n=1 for which xn → x.
 Therefore, a function f: Rn → [−∞,+∞] is called